-With such a promising outlook, we think it’s safe to say that now is a great time to be in construction.
-Let’s focus on construction management—one of the highest paid positions in the industry.
+With such a promising outlook, it’s safe to say that now is a great time to be in construction—especially for managers.

 Construction managers, also called project managers or general contractors, “coordinate and supervise a wide variety of projects, including the building of all types of public, residential, commercial, and industrial structures, as well as roads, memorials, and bridges,” says the BLS.
 They “oversee the construction phase of a project,” and “consult with the client during the design phase to help refine construction plans and control costs.”

 Construction managers also oversee specialized contractors and other personnel, they schedule and coordinate all construction processes so that projects meet design specifications, and they ensure that projects are completed on time and within budget.
 Some managers may be responsible for several projects at once.
 For example, the construction of multiple apartment buildings.
 Managers often work closely with architects, engineers, electricians, and carpenters, and they may interact with attorneys, and local government officials such as city inspectors.

 On very large projects, construction managers may hire other managers to handle certain aspects of the project.
 The CM would then collaborate and coordinate with the managers to complete the project.